Ukraine: What happened on day 16 of Russia's invasion

 On day 16 of the invasion, Russian forces widened their attacks, targeting several Ukrainian cities that had previously escaped the worst of the onslaught.

-The central city of Dnipro was among those directly targeted, with air strikes hitting a shoe factory, an apartment block and a kindergarten.
+The central city of Dnipro was among those directly targeted, with air strikes hitting a shoe factory, an apartment block and a nursery.

 The BBC's Sarah Rainsford, reporting from the city, said it had previously been something of a safe haven for people fleeing cities under sustained Russian attack.